 Advice to Business People Joining Nonprofit Boards

 Congratulations!
-You’ve just joined the board of directors of a charitable nonprofit.
+You’ve just joined the board of directors of a charitable nonprofit, bringing your business perspective and connections with you.

 If this is a new experience for you, you are in good company.
 Many businesses today encourage their staff to serve on nonprofit boards.
 You’ll share the experience of board service with individuals from all walks of life.
 A few may already be old hands at nonprofit governance.
 A rarer few have attended workshops or studied some of the literature on nonprofit board governance.